awelzel/zeek-spy/README.md

-# zeek-spy
+# zeek-spy - Sampling Profiler for Zeek

-Spy on a `zeek` process using `ptrace(2)`, `elf` and hard-coded memory offsets to create pprof profiles of Zeek script land.
+Spy on a `zeek` process using `ptrace(2)`, `elf` and hard-coded memory offsets and sample the `call_stack` to create pprof profiles.

 ## Compatibility / Caution